piqnt/planck.js/docs/pages/shape.md

 from the dynamics system.
 In Planck.js shapes are considered immutable.
 When a shape is attached to a body using a fixture, the shapes move rigidly with the host body.
 In summary:
-- When a shape is **not** attached to a body, you can view it's vertices as being expressed in world-space.
+- When a shape is **not** attached to a body, you can view its vertices as being expressed in world-space.
-- When a shape is attached to a body, you can view it's vertices as being expressed in local coordinates.
+- When a shape is attached to a body, you can view its vertices as being expressed in local coordinates.

 #### Geometric Queries
 You can perform a couple geometric queries on a single shape.